Skip to main content

 Notes for target project selection:

-If you change the target project, it is immediately validated whether the issue type of the source issue is available in the selected target project and whether you have create issue permission in that project.
-If one of that is not the case, an error message appears.
+When you switch the target project, the system promptly verifies if the issue type of the source issue is present in the newly selected project and checks your permission to create issues within that project.
+If either condition is not met, an error message will be displayed.

 Error message when issue type isn’t available in the target project